1. FIELD OF COMPETITION – MEDIA ART

 2. EYEBEAM ONLINE RESIDENCY

-The five shortlisted artists will be given the opportunity of Eyebeam online residency through total of 10 sessions; 1 meeting with Jury, 2 development sessions, 6 gatherings with the globally renowned art experts and 1 online screening & conversation.
+The five shortlisted artists will be given the opportunity of Eyebeam online residency through a total of 10 sessions; one meeting with Jury, two development sessions, six gatherings with the globally renowned art experts, and one online screening & conversation.

 1) Professional Development